yakworks/shipkit/docs/Bash.md

 The nutshell summary of below is you really only need to think of it 4 ways

 - `[ "$FOO" ]` - will be true if FOO is anything, unset and empty string will be false
-- `[ ! "$FOO" ]` - will be true if FOO is unset or and empty string, false if FOO is anything else
+- `[ ! "$FOO" ]` - will be true if FOO is unset or an empty string, false if FOO is anything else
 - `[ ${FOO+set} ]` - will be true if FOO is set to anything, including an empty string
 - `[ ! ${FOO+set} ]` - will be true if FOO is unset, variable is never setup, if FOO empty this  returns false as thats considered set.